-The national park of Durmitor consists of a great plateau at an average 1500m; it is intersected by deep canyons from which the imposing mountain peaks rise.
+The National Park of Durmitor consists of a great plateau at an average height of 1500m; it is intersected by deep canyons from which the imposing mountain peaks rise.
 There are more than forty peaks with an altitude over 2000m (e.g. Bezimeni, Medjed, Savin kuk, Crvena greda, Obla glava, Rbatina, Planinica); the highest and the most dominant is Bobotov kuk, also known as Cirova pecina (2523m).
 It is thought, though not confirmed, that Durmitor mountain gets its name from a Celtic expression: DRU-MI-TOR which means "water from the mountain".
 It is located in the north of Montenegro and includes three towns - Zabljak, Pluzine and Savnik.

 Besides the impressive mountains, there is great natural importance in Durmitor's eighteen lakes, known as "mountain eyes" - Crno (Black Lake), Zminje, Trnovacko, Susicko, and also Big and Small Skrcko lakes.
-The biggest, most popular and the most beautiful is the Black lake, placed in the middle of a coniferous forest in the foothills of Medjed, close to Zabljak.
+The biggest, most popular and the most beautiful is the Black Lake, placed in the middle of a coniferous forest in the foothills of Medjed, close to Zabljak.
 A natural phenomena which is an unusual characteristic of this lake is the underground bifurcation, which means that the water from the lake flows in two different ways, through the underground passages, into two different rivers, Tara and Piva.

 The Tara river canyon is at the foot of the mountain massif of Durmitor and greatly contributes to the natural and ecological value of the region; it is known as the "Tear of Europe".
-The river with its emerald green color, unpredictable nature, inaccessible shores and various underground obstacles represents one of the greatest challenges for adventurers, fishermen, lovers of rafting and canoeing.
+The river with its emerald green colour, unpredictable nature, inaccessible shores and various underground obstacles represents one of the greatest challenges for adventurers, fishermen, lovers of rafting and canoeing.
 If you take into account its canyon depths up to 1300m, and its length of 68km, Tara ranks first in Europe and second in the world, following the canyon of the Colorado River in the United States.
 Ask us about rafting and the incredible zip wire experience at Tara Most (Tara Bridge).

 Where to stay